Site description (2004 baseline)

 Non-bird biodiversity: The following list of globally threatened species is a combined list for both sectors of Hala-Bala Wildlife Sanctuary plus Bang Lang National Park; some of the species on the list may not occur in the IBA but only in Bala Sector, Hala-Bala Wildlife Sanctuary (IBA TH060).
 Mammals Hairy Rhinoceros Dicerorhinus sumatrensis (CR) Asian Elephant Elephas maximus (EN) Tiger Panthera tigris (EN) Asian Tapir Tapirus indicus (EN) Clouded Leopard Neofelis nebulosa (VU) Reptiles Spiny Turtle Heosemys spinosa (EN) Elongated Tortoise Indotestudo elongata (EN) Asian Giant Tortoise Manouria emys (EN) Cantor's Giant Softshell Pelochelys cantorii (EN) Giant Asian Pond Turtle Heosemys grandis (VU) Malayan Flat-shelled Turtle Notochelys platynota (VU) Amphibians Larut Hills Caecilian Caudacaecilia larutensis (VU) Supachai's Caecilian Ichthyophis supachaii (VU) Plants Dipterocarpus dyeri (CR) Dipterocarpus gracilis (CR) Dipterocarpus grandiflorus (CR) Dipterocarpus hasseltii (CR) Dipterocarpus kerrii (CR) Hopea beccariana (CR) Hopea sangal (CR) Shorea farinosa (CR) Shorea guiso (CR) Shorea singkawang (CR) Shorea sumatrana (CR) Anisoptera curtisii (EN) Dipterocarpus costatus (EN) Hopea pedicellata (EN) Shorea faguetiana (EN) Shorea henryana (EN) Shorea leprosula (EN) Vatica stapfiana (EN) Canarium pseudodecumanum (VU) Cotylelobium lanceolatum (VU) Cynometra inaequifolia (VU) Endocomia canarioides (VU) Fordia pauciflora (VU) Hopea griffithii (VU) Knema hookerana (VU) Neobalanocarpus heimii (VU) Pterocarpus indicus (VU)

-BirdLife International (2019) Important Bird Areas factsheet: Hala Sector, Hala-Bala Wildlife Sanctuary and Bang Lang National Park.
-Downloaded from http://www.birdlife.org on 12/12/2019.
+BirdLife International (2023) Important Bird Area factsheet: Hala Sector, Hala-Bala Wildlife Sanctuary and Bang Lang National Park.
+Downloaded from http://datazone.birdlife.org/site/factsheet/hala-sector-hala-bala-wildlife-sanctuary-and-bang-lang-national-park-iba-thailand on 04/12/2023.